trealla-prolog/trealla-OLDv1/README.md

 A 'make debug' build compiles in 0.17s with TCC, 1.8s with CLANG & 2.1s with GCC.
 Should build on any Unix-like system with a C99 compiler.
-Tested on Manjaro, Ubuntu 20.04 & FreeBSD 12.1 systems.
+Tested on Manjaro, Ubuntu 20.04, Raspbian & FreeBSD 12.1 systems.

 Usage